heestand-xyz/PixelKit/README.md

 ## Coordinate Space

-Pixels coordinate space is normailzed to the vertical axis with the origin in the center.<br>
+Pixels coordinate space is normalized to the vertical axis with the origin in the center.<br>
 Note that compared to native UIKit views the vertical axis is flipped.

 <b>Center:</b> CGPoint(x: 0, y: 0)<br>